gerardoezequiel/Harnessing-the-Power-of-Geospatial-Analytics-for-Strategic-Hotel-Site-Selection-in-Madrid/README.md

 **Points of Interest**: Points of interest data, sourced from the [OpenStreetMap Nodes via the CARTO Data Observatory](https://clausa.app.carto.com/data/observatory/openstreetmap/subscriptions/osm_nodes_205a5f56), provides information about key attractions in Madrid.
 This includes cultural heritage sites, performing arts venues, gastronomical hotspots, and other attractions that draw tourists to the city.
 The proximity of a hotel to these points of interest can significantly influence its attractiveness to potential guests.

-**Demographic and Building Data**:To further enrich our analysis, we incorporated demographic data and building data from the CARTO Data Observatory.
+**Demographic and Building Data**: To further enrich our analysis, we incorporated demographic data and building data from the CARTO Data Observatory.
 The demographic data, including age and income information, helped us understand the socio-economic landscape of different areas in Madrid.
 The building data, sourced from the [CARTO demo tables](https://clausa.app.carto.com/data/explorer/carto_dw/carto-demo-data/demo_tables/inspire_buildings_madrid), provided insights into the physical landscape of the city, which could influence the feasibility of establishing a new hotel in certain locations.

 #### 2.1.2 Preprocessing
 Both the pedestrian and accommodations data were processed in a [Colab Python notebook](https://colab.research.google.com/drive/1YSLiIRLenV-iwKi4YFTwBYeW-v8SAJUx?usp=sharing).
 The pedestrian data was cleaned, standardized, timestamps were created, missing values were handled, and geospatial points were generated.
 For the accommodations data, relevant information was extracted, incomplete entries were removed, star ratings were converted to numerical format, and hotel brands were classified using internet research for competitor analysis.
 The remaining datasets, including pedestrian data, building data, and OpenStreetMap Nodes for points of interest, were processed using Google's BigQuery.
 This powerful tool allowed us to handle large volumes of data efficiently, performing operations such as filtering, aggregation, and spatial joins.
 The processed data was then integrated into our analysis, providing a more comprehensive view of Madrid's tourism landscape.

 <iframe width="1280px" height="720px" src="https://clausa.app.carto.com/map/51125179-58c9-47fa-9f23-022d86f0c120"></iframe>

+The processed data was then utilized to create visualizations and maps that provide a better understanding of the variables and exploratory analysis.
+For example, the pedestrian heatmap shows the highest concentration of pedestrians from our target audience (people between 40 and 69 years old with mid-high income) in the districts of Salamanca and Chamberí.
+By zooming in on the map, we can observe time series analysis of pedestrian traffic in selected streets, particularly in the low emission zone of Madrid.
+This analysis covers the period from January 2019 to June 2021, and the data can be filtered through SQL parameters or widgets.
+The dynamic visualization showcases how pedestrian counts evolve weekly.
+Additionally, the map displays the distribution of hotels in the study area, allowing users to filter and access additional information for each hotel through a side panel.

+The points of interest are categorized into "patrimony, museum and monuments," "theatre and arts," "gastronomy," and "leisure."
+The map highlights the high number of restaurants and cafés with green and yellow dots.

+This initial map serves as a foundation for understanding the data, conducting exploratory analysis, and gaining insights into the variables and their relationships.
+It provides NH Hotels with valuable information to inform their decision-making process and strategy for hotel site selection in Madrid.

 ### 2.2.
 Accessibility Analysis